2025 Cork Premier Senior Hurling Championship

 The 2025 Cork Premier Senior Hurling Championship is the sixth staging of the Cork Premier Senior Hurling Championship and the 137th staging overall of a championship for the top-ranking hurling teams in Cork.
 The draw for the group stage placings took place on 10 December 2024.
 The championship is scheduled to run from 10 June to 19 October 2025.

 Imokilly entered the championship as the defending champions, however, they were beaten by St Finbarr's in the quarter-finals.
 Erin's Own's relegation brought an end to 38 years of top tier hurling for the club.

-The final was played on 19 October 2025 at SuperValu Páirc Uí Chaoimh in Cork, between Sarsfields and Midleton, in what was third meeting in the final overall and a first meeting in two years.
+The final was played on 19 October 2025 at SuperValu Páirc Uí Chaoimh in Cork, between Sarsfields and Midleton, in what was their third meeting in the final overall and a first meeting in two years.
 Sarsfields won the match by 2–18 to 1–14 to claim their eighth championship title overall and a first title in two years.

 Patrick Horgan was the championship's top scorer with 5–39.